Red Book

 What is a UWA?

-A UWA is an effort to do work, in employment or self-employment, which you stopped or reduced to below the substantial gainful activity (SGA) level after a short time (six months or less) because of your impairment or the removal of special conditions related to your impairment that you need to help you work.
+A UWA is an effort to do work, in employment or self-employment, which you stopped or reduced to below the substantial gainful activity (SGA) level after a short time (6 months or less).
+This was because of your impairment or the removal of special conditions related to your impairment that you need to help you work.

-What is the benefit of a UWA if you receive Social Security Disability Insurance?
+What is the benefit of a UWA if you receive SSDI?

 When we make a SGA decision to determine if your disability continues or ceases because of your work, we do not count your earnings during a UWA.